Look into the eyes of your children.

 There are bumps along the road to single-parenting and our hopeful arrival at co-parenting cooperation.
 And what ripped our marriage apart is probably still the dysfunction that we deal with as separate parents, doing our best.
+Remember this:

 It’s hard to swallow sometimes.
 When the discussions get difficult, it’s easier to blame the other person for the issue.
 But if it’s an issue it’s a joint issue.